 - 1. Excessive tardies.

 - 2. Negative attitude regarding school.

 - 3. Cell phone violation.

 - 4. Repeated dress code violation.

-- 5. Disrespect
+- 5. Any disciplinary infraction that the administration deems inappropriate.

-- 6. Excessive absences.
+- 6. Disrespect.

-- 7. Any disciplinary infraction that the administration deems inappropriate.
+- 7. Excessive absences.

 If a student is placed on in school suspension for a second time, it constitutes a recommendation to the Administration that the student be suspended (out of school) and/or expelled.